Roomba 980 Review

 Cleaning large and extra-large stuff like Cheerios and Fruit loops won’t be a concern for the Roomba 980.
 The rubber extractors will easily sweep up these types of debris.

-However, the cut off will be Fruit loops sized particles.
-It won’t pick up two Fruit loops stick together.
+However, the cut-off will be Fruit-loops-sized particles.
+It won’t pick up two Fruit loops stuck together.

 Carpet results